 - Boundary-Setting: Part of time management is knowing when and where to set boundaries.
 If you take every task that comes across your desk, you’ll soon find yourself drowning in projects.
 Learning how to say “no” will help in your efforts to be more efficient with your time.

 - Delegation: On the same note, delegation is a skill that helps you shift tasks to others who can take care of them better.
-This isn’t the same as saying “no.” Rather, it still ensures tasks get done, but it helps you spread out responsibilities so you can concentrate solely on the things you are best at.
+This isn’t the same as saying “no.” Rather, it still ensures tasks get done, but it helps you spread out responsibilities so you can concentrate solely on the things you are best at, such as problem-solving.

 - Goal-Setting: One of the most important time management skills involves setting goals.
 When you know what your goals are, you can then plan out how best to reach them.
 Doing so helps you make the most of your time since you won’t be working on tasks that don’t help you reach your goals.